 This is the summary version; see the recipe card below for the complete list of ingredients and the instructions.

-Stir in the rice, chicken broth, tomato paste, sugar, Cajun seasoning, salt, black pepper, and cooked bacon.
-Scrape the bottom of the pot to get up all those delicious brown bits.
-Bring the mixture to a boil, then reduce and simmer for about 5 minutes, uncovered.
-Cover the dish and place it in the oven for 35-40 minutes or until the liquid is absorbed.
-Remove the lid and fluff the rice several times while it is baking.
+- Stir in the rice, chicken broth, tomato paste, sugar, Cajun seasoning, salt, black pepper, and cooked bacon.
+Bring the mixture to a boil, then reduce and simmer for 5 minutes.

 Preparation Tips and Storage

 - Use a Dutch oven for this recipe.
-I use my 3.5 quart, but a 2.5 or 3 quart Dutch oven would work as well.
-If you don’t have a Dutch oven, use a saucepan and transfer it to a 2.5 quart casserole baking dish with a lid.
+I use my 3.5-quart Dutch oven, but a 2.5 to 3-quart Dutch oven would work as well.
+If you don’t have a Dutch oven, use a saucepan and transfer it to a 2.5-quart casserole baking dish with a lid.

 - Fluff the rice a couple of times while it is baking.
-This can be easily done while the rice is on the oven rack.
+This can be easily done while the rice is in the oven.
 Just remember that the pot will be hot, including the lid and its handle.

 - Store leftovers in an airtight container in the fridge for up to 3 days.
 Reheat in the microwave at reduced power with a dampened paper towel over the dish.